Hyundai Europe defers target on dismal outlook

 “So 2013 should give us half a million, with the 5 percent achievable in 2016 at the earliest.”

-For the current year, Hyundai forecasts sales to rise about 10 percent to 445,000 cars this year and aims for a 3.5 percent share of the European market.
+For the current year, Hyundai is aiming for a 3.5 percent share of the European market, with a slight increase of 0.1 or 0.2 percentage points in the next one.

-Only five years ago its share was roughly half the size and Rushforth expects to add another 0.1 or 0.2 percentage points in 2013.

-Rushforth was relaxed about the outcome of France’s request that the EU require South Korea to give advanced warning of planned car exports to the EU, the first step towards the possible re-introduction of duties a year after a free-trade deal came into effect.
+Plunging car sales in key markets such as Italy, where demand has plumbed lows not seen in decades, have prompted carmakers like GM’s (GM.N) Opel as well as PSA Peugeot Citroen (PEUP.PA) and Fiat FIA.MI to record heavy losses at their European operations.

 In the past few weeks, carmakers, including Volkswagen (VOWG_p.DE), Mercedes-Benz (DAIGn.DE), that had so far successfully navigated the crisis have warned that demand is shrinking at a rate they had not foreseen.

-Whereas Porsche said it will protect its high profit margins by investing less and delaying the odd project, for example, Hyundai Europe aims to ramp up spending to promote the brand and reduce the customer churn rate.
+Whereas Porsche said it will protect its high profit margins by investing less and delaying the odd project [ID:nWEA2450], for example, Hyundai Europe aims to ramp up spending to promote the brand and reduce the customer churn rate.

 “Eight out of 10 people cannot spontaneously recall our brand in marketing studies so we’ve drafted a brand strategy for Europe which will be presented to headquarters in mid-October,” he said.